wanxianliang/kdeconnect-enhancer/README.md

 # kdeconnect-enhancer
-This project aim to enhance kdeconnect android  notification module, current version is  1.19.1
+This project aim to enhance kdeconnect android  notification module, current version is  1.19.1,It is base on official project

 ### Feature